patnicolas/Data_Exploration/README.md

 **Geomstats**: Designed for performing computations and statistical analysis on nonlinear (Riemannian) manifolds.
 Visit https://geomstats.github.io/ for more details.

 **DFormPy**: A PyPi project focused on visualization and differential forms is available at https://pypi.org/project/dformpy/

+**PyG**: PyTorch Geometric is a library built on PyTorch dedicated to geometric deep learning and graph neural networks https://pytorch-geometric.readthedocs.io/en/latest/

+**PyRiemann**: A package based on scikit-learn provides a high-level interface for processing and classification of multivariate data through the Riemannian geometry of symmetric positive definite matrices https://pyriemann.readthedocs.io/en/latest/

+**PyManOpt**: A library for optimization and automatic differentiation on Riemannian manifolds https://pymanopt.org/